Trevor Daniel (singer): Career

 Daniel started his career uploading his music to SoundCloud.
 His 2017 single "Pretend" eventually took off after being upload by a popular YouTube channel.
 He later got a call from Internet Money's Taz Taylor and signed a joint record contract with them along Alamo and Interscope in July 2018.

 Daniel released the EPs Homesick in 2018 and Restless in 2019.
 The former featured the single "Falling", coming out in October that year.
 Despite the release of a Blackbear remix of the track it didn't become popular until 2019, after going viral on video-sharing app TikTok.
 It became his first charting single on the US Billboard Hot 100, peaking at number 17.
 The song was featured on Daniel's debut album Nicotine, also preceded by the single "Past Life" which was later re-released featuring vocals of American singer and actress Selena Gomez.

 In 2020 he was featured on "Clown" on Blackbear's album Everything Means Nothing, provided vocals for a remix of "Bitter" by Fletcher and Kito and was also featured on Don Diablo and Imanbek's single "Kill Me Better".
 In 2021 he collaborated with Becky G and Tainy on "F is For Friends" for The SpongeBob Movie: Sponge on the Run soundtrack and appeared on "My Dear Love" by Bebe Rexha featuring Ty Dolla $ign from the former's second album Better Mistakes.
 He is currently working on his second album called "Sad Now Doesn't Mean Sad Forever".
 In June 2021 he released "Fingers Crossed" with American singer-songwriter Julia Michaels.
 It was accompanied by a music video directed by Grant Spanier.
 He was then seen on a Music Video with a popular DJ and Record Producer Alan Walker on Alan's song 'Extremes' which released on September 30 for Alan's Upcoming studio Album 'WALKERVERSE PT.
 II'.
 In 2023, he collaborated with Neoni for their song Bleach.

-In a post on X (formerly Twitter) on July 12, 2024, Trevor announced that he had parted ways with his former record label, Alamo Records/RCA.
+In a post on X (formerly Twitter) on July 12, 2024, Daniel announced that he had parted ways with his former record label, Alamo Records/RCA.

-On October 25, 2024, Trevor released his comeback single, Tempo, under his new record deal with Fearless Records & TLNTD Records.
-The record deal was short-lived, as he announced on X (formerly Twitter) on May 2, 2025, that he had gotten out of the record deal.
+On October 25, 2024, Daniel released his comeback single, "Tempo", under his new record deal with Fearless Records & TLNTD Records.
+The record deal was short-lived, as he announced on X (formerly Twitter) on May 2, 2025, that he had got out of the record deal.